authelia/authelia/docs/content/overview/security/measures.md

 database.
 The value of this option should be long and as random as possible.
 See more in the [documentation](../../configuration/session/introduction.md#secret) for this option.

 The validity period of session is highly configurable.
-For example in a highly security conscious domain you could set the session [remember_me](../../configuration/session/introduction.md#remember_me) to 0 to disable this feature, and set the [expiration](../../configuration/session/introduction.md#expiration) to 2 hours and the [inactivity](../../configuration/session/introduction.md#inactivity) of 10 minutes.
+For example, in a highly security conscious domain you could set the session [remember_me](../../configuration/session/introduction.md#remember_me) to 0 to disable this feature, and set the [expiration](../../configuration/session/introduction.md#expiration) to 2 hours and the [inactivity](../../configuration/session/introduction.md#inactivity) of 10 minutes.
 Configuring the session security in this